therealozp/class-notes/economics of business strategy/diversification.md

 diversification is a horizontal decision.
 #### q11: why diversify
 - leads to increase in profit due to some efficiency reason (economies of scope), either through increasing revenue or reducing costs
+- internal capital markets: lets a corporate unit move money from a cash-rich business to cash-poor business

-- the principle-agent problem: when there owners of the firms are different from the managers of the firm. (separation between ownership and management)
+the principle-agent problem: when there owners of the firms are different from the managers of the firm. (separation between ownership and management)
 - misaligned incentives, and owners are unable to determine if mangers are making bad decisions
 #### q12
 first profit-based reason for diversification is **complementarities**.
 - can add to revenue